zhanyang01/tp/docs/DeveloperGuide.md

 If not explicitly mentioned, the actor will be a Financial Advisor and InsuraHub as the System.

-Use Case 1 - Adding more tags to client records.
+Use Case 1 - Adding more tags to client records.<br>
 Precondition: User knows the client index relative to the list and the client is added into the list of clients

 MSS:

 1. User keys in all tags that is tied to the particular client
-2. Systems displays the tags that have been added to the particular client Use case ends
+2. Systems displays the tags that have been added to the particular client<br>
+   Use case ends

 **Extensions:**

 1a.
-User did not add a tag
+User did not add a tag<br>
 1a1.
-System displays an error message indicating that user have to key in at least one tag Use case ends
+System displays an error message indicating that user have to key in at least one tag<br>
+Use case ends

-Use Case 2 - Deleting tags from client records.
+Use Case 2 - Deleting tags from client records.<br>
 Precondition: User knows the client index relative to the list and the client is added into the list of clients, clients must also have the tag/tags listed in one of their tags.

 MSS:

 1. User keys in tags that he/she want to be removed from the client tags
-2. Systems returns a new client without the tags that the user wants removed.
+2. Systems returns a new client without the tags that the user wants removed.<br>
    Use case ends

 **Extensions:**

 1a.
-User keys in a tag that is not in the tags that the client originally have.
+User keys in a tag that is not in the tags that the client originally have.<br>
 1a1.
-System returns an error message stating that the tag is not present and that he/she needs to give a tag that is in the client list of tags.
+System returns an error message stating that the tag is not present and that he/she needs to give a tag that is in the client list of tags.<br>
 Use case ends.

 1b.
-User did not provide any tag to be removed
+User did not provide any tag to be removed<br>
 1b1.
-System returns an error message stating that one tag must be provided.
+System returns an error message stating that one tag must be provided.<br>
 Use case ends

-Use Case 3 - Adding client preferred form of contact
+Use Case 3 - Adding client preferred form of contact<br>
 Precondition: User knows the client index relative to the list and the client is added into the list of clients

 MSS: